Ajaygajulaeverest/reactjs-assignment-5/react-assignment-memo/README.md

 # functionalities

-- memo is used to skip the unnessasary rerendering
+- memo is used to skip the unnessasary rerendering.
+- Add Todo button is used to add the tasks.

 # contact